pokt-network/poktroll/docusaurus/docs/develop/developer_guide/quickstart.md

 ### 4.2 Create an Application configuration

-You can learn more about our [application configs here](../../operate/configs/app_staking_config.md) but the following will help you get started.
+You can learn more about our [application configs here](../../operate/configs/app_staking_config.md).

+The following example should get you started:

 ```bash
 cat <<EOF >> shannon_app_config.yaml